It’s the middle of the night.

 Now that you know what to look for, here are some of the best rooftop tents you should have on your list.

-Without further ado… here’s a list of some of the best overland roof top tents that you should seriously consider, starting with the big kahuna!
+Without further ado… here’s a list of some of the best rooftop tents that you should seriously consider, starting with the big kahuna!

 Ever sleep in a king-size bed while overlanding?